Home

 FOR TECHNIQUES

 Colleen Kelly's website is a wealth of information on how to improve your riding position and your horse's performance.
-She is a no-nonsense Australian with a great sense of humor and a desire to make riding fun and safe for all riders from beginners to Grand Prix.
-She's be back in the U.S. in November 2009, so connect up with her.
-I audit every class I can that she gives in my geographic area and have learned loads from her!
 Her website is colleenkelly.net.
 However, I have been having trouble linking to her, so google Colleen Kelly Biomechanics and hopefully you'll end up there.
 This is a great link to one of Colleen's articles.
 This one is on bits - by the way, throw away your full check snaffle. http://colleenkelly.net/ArticlesandInfo/HorsesPetAndAnimalCare/BITS/What_bit_do_you_recommend.htm

 For Position

 If you haven't visited Mary Wanless' website lately, and you've been struggling with your position on horseback, check it out.
 Her site is www.mary-wanless.com in case the link I'm posting doesn't work.
 Go to the RIDE and LEARN section of her horizontal navigation bar and have fun.
 I began with article 54, the last in the series, just to make sure I got her most up-to-date information.
 Warning: these articles can be addictive.
 I learn so much, I can't wait to get on to the next one!
-The articles I enjoy so much are from Horse and Rider magazine where Mary analyzed the rider's position and the impact on the horse from a photo.
-Her information is expansive and educational, and I found it makes sense, and even better I can do it.
-I'd say my riding has improved by 50-200% in the past few weeks just by educating my eye and body.
-My horses are better, and my position is way better.
-I feel more secure in the saddle, and I have seen equally stunning changes in my students.
+The articles I enjoy are from Horse and Rider magazine where Mary analyzed the rider's position and the impact on the horse from a photo.